Piano Sonata No. 32 (Beethoven): I. Maestoso – Allegro con brio ed appassionato

-Duration of roughly 7–11 minutes.

-The first movement, like many other works by Beethoven in C minor, is stormy and impassioned—the tempo markings may be translated, respectively, as "majestic" and "brisk, with vigor and passion".
+The first movement, like many other works by Beethoven in C minor, is stormy and impassioned.
+The tempo markings may be translated, respectively, as "majestic" and "fast tempo, with vigor and passion".
 It abounds in diminished seventh chords, as in for instance the first full bar of its opening introduction, which may have provided the inspiration for the introduction of Chopin's Second Piano Sonata:

 Unlike Beethoven's other C minor sonata-form movements, the exposition of this movement moves to the submediant (A♭ major), not to the mediant, as its second key area.
 The quiet second theme bears a resemblance to the second theme in the final movement of the fourteenth piano sonata, made even more explicit in the recapitulation where this theme is restated ominously in the bass in minor mode, after initially appearing in C major.
 Overall, the first movement contains motivic similarities with Mozart's Adagio and Fugue in C minor, which Beethoven arranged for a string quartet (Hess 37).

 The A♭ major closing theme of the exposition, based on the first motif of the first theme, initiates a chromatic descent to its dominant with the motif A♭–C–G – and the same motif appears in the theme's restatement in the recapitulation, this time at the culmination of the chromatic descent instead of at the beginning.
 This moment is also prepared by the inclusion of the minor-mode inflected flattened sixth (F♭) at the corresponding point in the exposition's closing theme.

 In a move that mirrors the Piano Sonata, Op.
 49 No. 1, and the Cello Sonata, Op.
 5 No. 2, Beethoven ends this movement with a Picardy third that directly prepares the major-mode finale.